-In this phase, application build is ready and out to find bugs.
+In this phase, the application build is ready and out to find bugs.
 Actual testing is done and bugs are reported.
-Testing is done in many ways like Functional (Unit testing, Integration testing, Smoke, Localization), Non Functional (Performance, volume, Load), Maintenance (Regression).
+Testing is done in many ways like Functional (Unit testing, Integration testing, Smoke, Localization), Non-Functional (Performance, volume, Load), Maintenance (Regression).

 Testing is a heavy process which itself is error regrettable!
 One finds many challenges while testing an application.

 - Ask doubt to developer before going to product owner